Austin Contested Divorce Lawyers

 Temporary orders are issued to maintain the quality of life for a divorcing couple and their children while the legal process plays out.
 For example, a temporary order for child or temporary family support could be issued to ensure expenses are met or correct income disparities.
 If children are involved, a temporary order for visitation could be made to make sure both parents spend time with the kids.

-• Depositions, on the record, testimony under oath while be asked questions by an attorney.
+• Depositions involve giving on the record, testimony under oath while be asked questions by an attorney.

-• Interrogatories, lists of written questions from the other spouse to answer.
+• Interrogatories are lists of written questions from the other spouse to answer.

 • Physical documents

 Discovery can be lengthy and expensive.
+It can also feel incredibly invasive.
 It is not always a part of a contested divorce.
 There will be a deadline for finishing the discovery process and time for each side to process the information received.

 If this is successful, a settlement agreement (called a Mediated Settlement Agreement) is created.
 Once signed, this Mediated Settlement Agreement is binding on all parties and irrevocable.